 - a chronic neurological condition such as stroke, multiple sclerosis or a condition that affects the nervous system such as cerebral palsy

 - a very high body weight (BMI greater than 40)

 - any other serious medical condition, ask your doctor if you're unsure

 - all pre-school children aged two years and over (offered in GP)

 - all children at primary school (offered in schools)

-- children aged 6 months to 2 years with underlying health conditions (offered in GP)
+- children aged six months to two years with underlying health conditions (offered in GP)

 Children should also get the flu vaccine if: